CS2103AUG2016-T13-C3/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 Input: **undo**

-Expected : Undo clear successful
+Expected : Undo complete successful

 UI : The task reappear at index D1 and colored red, command box cleared

 Input: **redo**

-Expected : Redo clear successful
+Expected : Redo complete successful

 UI : the deadline that is in red disappears from view, command box cleared